ukitazume/sysdigcloud-kubernetes/datastores/as_kubernetes_pods/README.md

 UN  10.52.1.7  917.91 KB  256     31.9%             9a7437e9-890f-477a-99be-3d8042ddd9d5  rack1
 ```

-Keep in mind maintaining a production Cassandra cluster requires some simple but mandatory housekeeping procedures, best described in the official documentation.
+Maintaining a production Cassandra cluster requires some simple but mandatory housekeeping procedures, best described in the official documentation.